cor/advent-of-code/README.md

 These are my [Advent of Code](https://adventofcode.com) solutions.

 ## 2020
-I'm doing the challanges in *Rust* this year.
+I'm doing the challanges in *Rust* this year in order to learn the language.
+Don't expect idiomatic solutions 😅

 ## 2019